Skip to content

 cat

 Concatenates files to standard output.
-It also supports line formatting options and optional syntax highlighting for selected file types.
+It supports line numbering, visible line endings and tabs, blank-line squeezing, and syntax highlighting.

 Syntax